Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 ### Install Emulator Images

-If you do not have a real device, you can run applications in the Tizen emulator.
+If you do not have a real device, you can run applications in the Tizen Emulator.

 To download emulator images, you can use the Tizen Package Manager or the Tizen Emulator Manager: